joshhayles/AWS/README.md

-# Welcome to the AWS EC2 Instance Lanch with Load Balancer
+# Welcome to the AWS EC2 Instance Launch with Load Balancer
 This project will deploy two EC2 instances in AWS and put them behind a Load Balancer to demonstrate the ability of the Load Balancer (ALB) to "divvy" incoming traffic to multiple instances.

 # Objective